henrycosentino/options_dashboard/README.md

 - Black-Scholes & Binomial Classes
   - The classes were created to automate the process of various option metric calculations and are used in the dashboard.py and plotting.py files
   - They calculate the value of a call and put option, along with first and second-order option Greeks
-  - All displayed Greeks are calculated using Black-Scholes
   - Black-Scholes and Binomial can be dynamically set via switches inside the dashboard
       - When 'American' is selected, only the Binomial class is used
       - When 'European' is selected, only the BlackScholes class is used